 When creating new products or services, it is worth doing it based on a deep understanding of the problems and needs of users.
 That’s the time where “Design Thinking” should be used.
 In Codelab, we have used this approach while working on a Rear Seat Entertainment (RSE) demonstration project that was presented at the Car HMI 2019 in Berlin.
 The goal of this research & development project was to explore the possibilities to create an infotainment system for rear seat passengers in modern cars.
 Hardware consists of Raspberry Pi, automotive-grade touch screen, custom designed aluminum chassis and various accessories.
+Effect?
+What you can see on the screen is presented in the video below — take a look.

 But let’s focus first on what “Design Thinking“ exactly is: It is a product development approach based on several assumptions.